okitavera/dotfiles/README.md

 [![Build Status](https://travis-ci.com/okitavera/dotfiles.svg?branch=master)](https://travis-ci.com/okitavera/dotfiles)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-This repository serves as my way to help me setup and maintain my workspaces :)
+> This repository serves as my way to help myself set up and maintain my workspaces :)

 #### Disclaimer

-Cherry-pick just what you want to keep your system clean, the main dotfiles is in `assets`. yes you can install the whole things but I do not recommend it
+- Just cherry-pick what you want to keep your system clean, the main dotfiles is in `assets` folder.
+  You can install the whole things but I do not recommend it.

-After pywal, my setup is also depended on this script : `.local/bin/xrgc`.
+- After pywal, my setup is also depends on this script : `.local/bin/xrgc`.
-It basically used for reading colors from xrdb (.Xresource). so be careful when pick something, maybe you need that script on your `$PATH`
+  It basically used for reading colors from xrdb (`.Xresource`). so be careful when pick something, maybe you need that script on your `$PATH`

 ## Installation

-#### Okay, fine.
+> Okay, fine.
 I still want to install them

 - clone this repository with the submodules